-If you use Paula’s Choice products, or those we recommend on Beautypedia from other companies, and use a sunscreen rated SPF 30 or greater daily, you’re already doing a lot to avoid the damage and irritating ingredients that generate inflammation in the skin, both of which damage collagen and elastin.
+If you use well-formulated products (including a sunscreen rated SPF 30 or greater daily,) you’re already doing a lot to avoid the damage and irritating ingredients that generate inflammation in the skin, both of which damage collagen and elastin.
 In much the same way irritants and sun damage cause inflammation, eating unhealthy, processed foods can cause inflammation in the body—and you’ll eventually see the effects of this on your skin!

 When we say “inflammation” in connection with your diet, we don’t mean how upsetting the bill can be after a trip to a high-end natural foods market; rather, we’re talking about the type of inflammation that occurs within our bodies.
 Chronic inflammation, whether from your diet or other sources, floods the body with stress hormones, stimulates pain receptors (so you feel worn down), destroys healthy collagen, limits cell renewal, slows your body’s ability to heal itself, and may even trigger acne breakouts.

 Many of the foods people eat on a regular basis worsen chronic inflammation, especially when paired with other unhealthy lifestyle choices such as unprotected sun exposure, smoking, and not getting enough sleep.
 Because of this, it’s easy to see why using great skincare products is only part of the plan to keep your skin smooth, younger looking, and healthy regardless of your age.

 Perhaps the most tempting, yet pro-aging and possibly pro-acne, food to avoid is sugar.
 Here’s why sugar isn’t as sweet as you think!